-Equivalence between PROCESS, SAS PROC CAUSALMED, and Mplus
+Equivalence between PROCESS, SAS PROC CAUSALMED, mediate in Stata, and Mplus

-As of the drafting of this document, neither SAS PROC CAUSALMED nor Mplus allows more than one mediator or a multicategorical X. Comparable code for the models in examples 1, 2, and 3 using Mplus and SAS PROC CAUSALMED are provided below.
+Comparable code for the models in examples 1, 2, 3, and 5 using SAS, Mplus, and/or Stata are provided below.
 Point estimates of effects will largely be identical.
 Small differences in standard errors will exist as a result of differences in estimation methods used compared to PROCESS (maximum likelihood versus ordinary least squares).
+In all the Mplus examples above, the exclamation points in the Mplus code should be eliminated when bootstrap inference is desired.